 The grocery stores in town are mostly owned by people of Chinese descent.
 The stores are called “China stores” by the locals.
-We get the staples at these grocery stores, like milk and canned goods, and then for fresh fruit and vegetables we go to a farmers market or friends have been kind to stock us up with some goods.
-Just today, a friend gave us a big ole pile of corn on the cob.
-Apparently, it’s not common this time of year, and we had a man ask us where we got it because he wanted a big order for his restaurant!
+We got the staples at these grocery stores, like milk and canned goods, and then for fresh fruit and vegetables we went to a farmers market or new friends and neighbors stocked us up with some goods.

 Overall, the cost of food is like anywhere else – it depends on what you want to eat, and if it’s in season.
-But, prices are noticeably more expensive than Mexico, and we’re not on the islands yet.
-There is a store in town that has mostly ‘American’ brands, and that store is very expensive compared to the China stores, which carry a mixture of Mexican and Belizean brands.
-(Some items appear to be bootleg, but that’s an entirely different blog entry.)
+But prices are noticeably more expensive than Mexico, and we’re not on the islands yet, where we know it will be even more expensive.

 I don’t drink, but my spouse does, and he can’t get over the beer price and size here.
 The Belikins are only 9 point something ounces.
 With the bottle deposit, they usually run around $1.50 USD in stores.

 There is another brand of beer here, Presidente, but that is not sold in as many places as Belikin.
 Interestingly enough, the distributor was out of beer for several days and our friends down the road couldn’t get a case.

 Imported Colombian coffee and diet coke are not things that are in every store around town, either, so if you happen to come to Corozal and are picky about good coffee, you’ve been warned.

 There are some places to get fried chicken for $3 USD and vegetable fried rice for about the same price.
 The portions are immense.
 I ate fried rice for three days.